AlaSQL/alasql/README.md

 ## Please note

-**All contributions are much welcome and greatly appreciated(!)** - The project has never received any funding and is based on unpaid voluntary work: [We really (really) love pull requests](https://github.com/agershun/alasql/blob/develop/CONTRIBUTING.md)
+**All contributions are extremely welcome and greatly appreciated(!)** - The project has never received any funding and is based on unpaid voluntary work: [We really (really) love pull requests](https://github.com/agershun/alasql/blob/develop/CONTRIBUTING.md)

-AlaSQL project is very young and still in active development phase, therefore it <s>may</s> have [bugs](https://github.com/agershun/alasql/labels/%21%20Bug).
+AlaSQL project is very young and still in an active development phase, therefore it <s>may</s> have [bugs](https://github.com/agershun/alasql/labels/%21%20Bug).
 Please, submit any bugs and suggestions [as an issue](https://github.com/agershun/alasql/issues/new).

 [![Known bugs](https://img.shields.io/github/issues-raw/agershun/alasql/!%20bug.svg?label=Known%20Bugs&maxAge=2592000)](https://github.com/agershun/alasql/issues?q=is%3Aissue+is%3Aopen+label%3A%22%21+Bug%22)

-AlaSQL uses [Semantic Versioning](http://semver.org/) so please note that major version is zero (0.y.z) and the API can not be considered 100% stable.
-Consider this before using the library in production and please checkout the [limitations of the library](https://github.com/agershun/alasql#limitations)
+AlaSQL uses [Semantic Versioning](http://semver.org/) so please note that the major version is zero (0.y.z) and the API can not be considered 100% stable.
+Consider this before using the library in production and please check out the [limitations of the library](https://github.com/agershun/alasql#limitations)

 ## Performance
-AlaSQL is very focused on speed, and we make sure to use all the tricks we can find to make javascript spit out your results as quick as possible.
+AlaSQL is very focused on speed, and we make sure to use all the tricks we can find to make JavaScript spit out your results as quickly as possible.
 For example:

-* Queries are cached as compiled functions.
+* Queries are cached as compiled functions
 * Joined tables are pre-indexed
 * ```WHERE``` expressions are pre-filtered for joins

 The results are good.
-Check out AlaSQL vs. other javaScript SQL databases:
+Check out AlaSQL vs. other JavaScript SQL databases:

 * **3x speed** [compared to SQL.js](http://jsperf.com/sql-js-vs-alasql-js/11) selecting with `SUM`, `JOIN`, and `GROUP BY`.